QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-BANC's annual earnings growth rate over the past five years of -10.72% fails this test.
+BANC's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 EARNINGS CONSISTENCY: [FAIL]